mchmarny/artomator/README.md

 1. Whenever an image is published to the Artifact Registry
 2. A [registry event](https://cloud.google.com/artifact-registry/docs/configure-notifications) is automatically published if there is a [PubSub](https://cloud.google.com/pubsub/docs/overview) topic named `gcr` in the same project
 3. PubSub subscription pushes that event to `artomator` service in [Cloud Run](https://cloud.google.com/run) with the operation type (e.g. `INSERT`) and the image digest (SHA256)
-4. The `artomator` service retrieves metadata for that image from the registry, signs that image with KMS key, creates the requested artifacts (SBOM or vulnerability report) based on the labels, creates attestation for these artifacts on the original image using the KMS key, and pushes it all the registry
+4. The `artomator` service retrieves metadata for that image from the registry
+5. Signs that image using KMS key and creates the requested artifacts (SBOM or vulnerability report) based on the labels
+6. Creates attestation for these artifacts on the original image using the KMS key, and pushes it all the registry
+7. (optional) If GCS bucket is configured, `artomator` will persist the generated artifacts
-5. The `artomator` service persists the processed image digests in Redis store to avoid processing the same artifact, since technically adding attestation to an image creates yet another event
+8. Store the processed image digests in Redis to avoid re-processing the same image (technically adding attestation to an image creates yet another event so this could cause recursion without that check)

 To processes images, `artomator` uses: